How to Open .NFO Files in Windows 11

 2. Click on “Style Configurator.”

-3. Select the font style you prefer, ensuring it’s monospaced.Changing font style in Notepad++
+3. Pick the monospaced font style you like.Changing font style in Notepad++

-4. Save your settings and reopen the NFO file if necessary.
+4. Save your settings and reopen the NFO file if you need to.

 View NFO files in Windows 11